Why is the project needed?

 We have begun the process to apply for the necessary consents starting with the Eastern parts of the catchment.
 While much of the work will be done in the road as it is designated for this purpose.
 Some of the public network will also require resource consents for environmental effects such as vibration, ground settlement and works near trees that require careful management and monitoring.

-We have been working our way through the area undertaking investigations of the current network and have now completed a preliminary design for the public network.
-Read more about the public network design and the factors that go into the design of our new network.
+We are continuing to work our way through the area undertaking investigations of the current network and have now completed a preliminary design for the public network.
+Read more about the factors that go into the design of our new public network.

-Our contractors are still working through properties to undertake further investigations of private property drainage.
-There are approximately 455 properties that may require separation so don’t be concerned if we have not made it to your property yet, we are still working our way through to investigate each property’s unique drainage one by one and talk to property owners about our findings.
+Our contractors are still working from property to property undertaking further investigations of private property drainage.
+There are approximately 455 properties that may require private drainage separation so don’t be concerned if we have not made it to your property yet, we are still working our way through investigating each property’s unique drainage and talking to owners about our findings.
 Our engineers will then design and present to the owners the most practicable option to create a separate network for each property.
-See the ‘design’ section to understand the factors that contribute to placement of the pipelines.

 We will continue to work with affected residents directly as we work through planning toward construction and update you as the project progresses.
 We are aiming to start construction later in the year or early next, once planning is complete.